-Just one 2-hour mediation session decreases the predicted probability of re-incarceration by 10%.
+Based on the 2014 Recidivism Analysis, just one 2-hour mediation session decreases the predicted probability of re-incarceration by 10%.
 Each additional session decreases the predicted probability by another 7%.
 This finding holds true when comparing those who mediated to a similar control group and after holding constant for other factors that might affect recidivism.

 Current Service Provision

 Re-entry mediation is available in almost every state correctional facility and many local detention centers.
 Volunteer mediators provide the direct mediation services, making the program cost effective.
 Department of Public Safety and Correctional Services funds support program staff in Baltimore and Hagerstown, and AmeriCorps members funded through the Governor’s Office of Service and Volunteerism provide significant support for the program.